aksafan/composer-changelog/UPGRADE.md

 Upgrade from ComposerChangelog 1.0.2
 -----------------------

+* Initial comments for upgrading from v1.0.2
-* Initial comments 1.0.2
+* Initial comments for upgrading from v1.0.2

 Upgrade from ComposerChangelog 1.0.1
 -----------------------

+* Initial comments for upgrading from v1.0.1
-* Initial comments 1.0.1
+* Initial comments for upgrading from v1.0.1

 Upgrade from ComposerChangelog 1.0.0
 -----------------------

+* Initial comments for upgrading from v1.0.0
-* Initial comments 1.0.0
+* Initial comments for upgrading from v1.0.0